Resume

 What is a good sentence for communication skills?

-A good sentence demonstrating your communication skills should focus on specific abilities and how they contributed towards your accomplishments.
+A good sentence demonstrating your communication skills should focus on specific abilities and how they contributed to your accomplishments.
 You could say, “articulated complex ideas clearly, boosting team productivity through improved understanding and collaboration.

 Lauren Bedford